mihaigiurgeanu/torrentplayer/README.md

 # README #

-The torrentplayer is a RESTful server that accepts a torrent info in a POST request and returns the content of the downloaded file sequentially in a way suitable playing in a web page.
+The torrentplayer is a RESTful server that accepts a torrent magnet URI in a POST request and returns the content of the downloaded file sequentially in a way suitable for playing in a web page.

 ### What is this repository for? ###